 About me

 Welcome!
 I am a Ph.D.
 Candidate in the Travers Department of Political Science at the University of California, Berkeley, with a Designated Emphasis on Political Economy.
-My dissertation explores a key element of de-globalization: the rising trend of advanced democracies leveraging economic national security to restrict foreign investment and multinational corporations.
-First, I unpack legislators’ electoral incentives by exploring Congressional and social media trends.
-Second, I investigate how societal groups, such as domestic consumers and private companies, may respond to this growing trend.
-Drawing on original data, commercial data, and experiments, my dissertation causally tests these arguments.
-My other projects focus on industrial policy, political risk, and firms’ non-market strategy.
+My dissertation explores a key element of de-globalization: the rising trend of advanced democracies leveraging economic national security to restrict foreign investment.
+First, I unpack why, when, and how political elites do so in Congress.
+Second, I investigate how societal groups, such as consumers, employees, and private companies, may respond to this growing trend.
+Empirically, my dissertation employs commercial data, elite interviews, and experiments.
+My other projects focus on geopolitics, political risk, industrial policy, and corporate non-market strategy.
 I am grateful for funding support from Berkeley Economy and Society Initiative, Helsinki Geoeconomics Society, and Institute for Humane Studies.

 Prior to doctoral studies, I gained experience at the American Enterprise Institute, the Center for Strategic and International Studies, and the Institute of New Structural Economics at Peking University.
 I earned my master’s degree in International Economics and International Relations from Johns Hopkins University, Paul H. Nitze School of Advanced International Studies (SAIS).
 I was the highest-ranking graduate in Government and International Relations from Beijing Normal-Hong Kong Baptist University, and received a national scholarship.